Class expansion of some symmetric functions in Jucys-Murphy elements: Abstract

 \section{Abstract}

-We present a method to compute the class expansion of a symmetric function specialized at the Jucys-Murphy elements of the symmetric group.
-We apply this method to one-row Hall-Littlewood symmetric functions, which interpolate between power sums and complete symmetric functions.\\ 2010 Mathematics Subject Classification: 20C30
+We present a method to compute the class expansion of a symmetric function in the Jucys-Murphy elements of the symmetric group.
+We apply this method to one-row Hall-Littlewood symmetric functions, which interpolate between power sums and complete symmetric functions.